python/devguide/security/policy.rst

 * Do not include severity or CVSS information in your initial report, this information will be determined by the PSRT.
 * Ideally, include a minimal patch with the mitigation for the report.
-* If the vulnerability only affects certain Python versions, optionally include the versions of Python that are affected.
+* Always include the versions of Python that were tested, and indicate which were found to be vulnerable.
+* Submit reports as plain-text only, including attachments.
+  No PDFs, binaries, notebooks, or other files that cannot be safely reviewed.
+  If your proof-of-concept depends on a specially constructed binary file, please include a script to construct it rather than the file itself.
 * Reports that do not contain a potential security vulnerability (such as spam or requesting compliance or due-diligence work) will be discarded without a reply.